AbhikShar/Gestational_Care/README.md

 ## Getting started:
 `must have python 3.10+`

-clone the project using git or just download zip file:
+clone the project using git or you can just download zip file:
 ```
 https://github.com/AbhikShar/Gestational_Care.git
 ```